-Mechanical backflow test kits are generally ranged 0 to 100 kPa (or equivalent) with an accuracy specification of 2% of range ( $\pm 2$ kPa).
+Mechanical backflow test kits are generally ranged 0 to 100 kPa (or equivalent) with an accuracy specification of 2% of range (±2 kPa).

-4. Reference Equipment
+4. Reference Instrument

-Reference equipment shall be certified by an accredited laboratory and be traceable to the International System of Units via national or international standards.
+Reference instruments shall be certified by an accredited laboratory and be traceable to the International System of Units via national or international standards.

-The uncertainty of the reference instrument shall be less than or equal to /4 of the accuracy specification of the gauge under test at all test points, except when Test Gauges are used as below (see notes)
+The uncertainty of the reference instrument shall be less than or equal to $\frac{1}{4}$ of the accuracy specification of the gauge under test at all test points, except when Test Gauges are used as below (see notes)